1440 imperial election: Background

 The throne of Bohemia was vacant.
 Albert was king of Bohemia and his firstborn son Ladislaus the Posthumous would not be born until February 22.

 Elected

-Frederick III, Holy Roman Emperor, duke of Styria, Carinthia and Carniola and regent of Austria, was elected.
+Frederick, duke of Styria, Carinthia and Carniola and regent of Austria, was elected.

 Aftermath

 Frederick III was crowned in Rome by the pope on March 19, 1452.
 He was the lineal ancestor of all subsequent emperors of the House of Habsburg.